digitalfabrik/react-sticky-headroom/README.md

 * `className?: string` (Optional) A classname for applying custom styles to the wrapper.
 Use at your own risk.

-Edge 16 has had issues with css property `position: sticky` together with `direction: rtl`.
-This has been fixed in Edge 17.
-If you need Edge 16 as well as right-to-left support, you should use `positionStickyDisabled: true`, when detecting Edge 16.

 ## Support
 The component generally supports:
 * Internet Explorer 11